seanchen513/dcp/README.md

 - 150 - given list of points, central point, and int k, find nearest k points from central point
 - 156 - given pos int n, find smallest number of squared ints which sum to n
 - 198 - given set of distinct pos ints, find largest subset such that every pair (i,j) of elements in subset satifies i%j=0 or j%i=0
+- 202 - check whether an integer is a palindrome without converting to string

 Math - Number theory:
 - 101 - given even number greater than 2, return 2 primes that sum to given number (Goldbach's conjecture)